eslint/eslint/docs/src/rules/no-param-reassign.md

 ## When Not To Use It

 If you want to allow assignment to function parameters, then you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 0.18.0.